8 Facts About Prostate Cancer

 Dr. Alfred Winkler

-Health Matters spoke with Dr. Winkler and members of his team to get the facts about prostate cancer, as well as dispel some common misconceptions about prostate cancer screenings.
+Health Matters spoke with urology experts at NewYork-Presbyterian to get the facts about prostate cancer, as well as dispel some common misconceptions about prostate cancer screenings.

 Fact #1: When getting screened for prostate cancer, a rectal exam is not always necessary.

-Fact #2: The earlier you catch it, the more treatment options you will have.
+Fact #2: The earlier you catch prostate cancer, the more treatment options you will have.

-Prostate cancer is highly treatable if caught early.
-According to the American Urological Association, those with average risk should start prostate cancer screenings beginning at age 55.
-But individuals should really begin talking with their doctor in their 40s to see if they need prostate cancer screening earlier than age 55 based on their risk level.
+Prostate cancer is highly treatable if caught early, which is why screening is so critical.
+“It is a disease that can be cured if detected early on,” says Dr. Scherr.
+According to the American Urological Association, those with average risk should start prostate cancer screenings beginning at age 50.
+But individuals should really begin talking with their doctor in their 40s to see if they need prostate cancer screening earlier than age 50 based on their risk level.

-Dr. Winkler adds, “The earlier a patient deals with this issue, the more choices they have.
-The longer a person waits and the more they delay, the narrower those choices become.”
+“The earlier a patient deals with this issue, the more choices they have.
+The longer a person waits and the more they delay, the narrower those choices become,” says Dr. Winkler.

 Fact #3: An abnormal PSA test does not always indicate prostate cancer.